Aseman-Land/QtAseman/README.md

             text: "About"
             anchors.centerIn: parent
             /*
-             * You can also pass properties to object with js map
+             * You can also pass properties to object using js map
-             * or with html query way (about://aseman/test?text=about&color=blue) */
+             * or using html query way (about://aseman/test?text=about&color=blue) */
             onClicked: controller.trigger("about://aseman/test", {"text": "about"})
         }